-The Island Council sent to Environment Protection Agency a request to get the project screened for Environmental Impact Assessment.
-EPA has informed the Island Council that the Island Council has to prepare and submit an EMP for the IWMC.
-This EMP is designed to fulfill the requirement of EMP.
+The Island Council is requesting to get license to operate the IWMC based on this EMP.
 The IWMC will require a Decision Note from the Environment Protection Agency to operate.
 A copy of the Decision Note shall be annexed to this document.